* Opposition controls enough seats to remove Kuczynski from office

 * Kuczynski aware he likely will not survive, gov't source says

 * Vice President Martin Vizcarra would replace Kuczynski if ousted (Recasts after motion for presidential vacancy was approved)

 "This is a national disgrace," said opposition lawmaker Lourdes Alcorta.
 "The less harmful option for Peru would be his resignation.
 He's forcing us to impeach him."

-Odebrecht has rocked Latin American politics with its public confession in a leniency deal a year ago that it orchestrated sophisticated kickback schemes across a dozen countries for more than a decade - landing elites in jail from Colombia to the Dominican Republic and nearly toppling a president in Brazil.
+Odebrecht has rocked politics in Latin America since agreeing a year ago to provide details on bribery schemes across the region - landing elites in jail from Colombia to the Dominican Republic and nearly toppling a president in Brazil.

-Two former presidents in Peru, Ollanta Humala and Alejandro Toledo, have been ensnared in the Odebrecht probe over allegations they deny.
-Humala was jailed pending trial in July and authorities are now seeking Toledo's extradition from the United States.
+Two former presidents in Peru, Ollanta Humala and Alejandro Toledo, have been ensnared in the Odebrecht probe over alleged payments they deny.
+Humala was jailed pending trial in July and authorities are seeking Toledo's extradition from the United States.

 Opposition leader Keiko Fujimori, whom Kuczynski unexpectedly defeated in last year's presidential election, is also under investigation and denies wrongdoing.

-If Kuczynski is ousted, the constitution requires him to be replaced by First Vice President Martin Vizcarra, a former governor of a copper-rich mining region and Peru's current ambassador to Canada.
+If Kuczynski is forced out, he would be replaced by First Vice President Martin Vizcarra, a former governor of a copper-rich mining region and Peru's current ambassador to Canada.

 Kuczynski was once lauded by many as a brilliant technocrat who would help uproot widespread corruption in Peru.
 But his 16 months in office have been marked by clashes with the right-wing opposition party that controls Congress.

 Kuczynski said late on Thursday he was the owner, but not the manager, of a company paid by Odebrecht while he held senior government posts.
 He also acknowledged providing financial services for an Odebrecht project as a consultant for a friend's firm when he did not hold public office.